BHI Brain Health Scholar Application Process

 The Brain Health Initiative (BHI) is working to create brain healthy communities —cultures that proudly promote and protect brain health and fight brain illness across the lifespan through engagement, research and innovation.
 The team of scientists and clinicians at BHI focus on brain health promotion, prevention, early identification, evidence-based intervention and performance optimization.
 Building a healthy and highly productive brain and cultivating brain reserve begins with understanding the related needs, strengths, priorities and concerns that increase brain health protective factors and decrease risk factors across the community and at the individual level.

-These surveys, and their results, will achieve several goals that will benefit the citizens and leaders of Sarasota and Bradenton.
+These surveys, and their results, will achieve several goals that will benefit the citizens and leaders of participating communities.
 Most importantly, the surveys will provide an opportunity for citizens and leaders to help shape the direction of the future brain health of their community and region by raising awareness of related attitudes, priorities and concerns, and by informing BHI’s research, programming, clinical trials and action.
 By participating in the surveys, citizens and leaders will also share ownership of this opportunity to increase brain health outcomes at the individual, family, and community level.

 Survey participants will contribute by providing their:

 - perception of attitudes toward brain health and illness;

 - thoughts and concerns, as well as their priorities, about their community’s health and well-being;

 - physical, mental, social and emotional health and well-being experience secondary to COVID-19 pandemic individually and in their communities.